auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Our criminal justice system is based on the idea of ego.
 If we all did not have egos we would not see the reason to punish law breakers.
 Who is there to punish if there is no you?
 However, people who cheat and steal harm the group to benefit themselves.
 Groups which can stop this behavior will likely outperform those who don't (on small scales).

+~

 If you want to know yourself, your mind, then I suggest paying attention to the working of your mind.
 Think about your thinking.
 Think about your feelings; notice them.
 The path to enlightenment is as simple as sitting in a corner of a room facing a blank wall.
 Close your eyes and focus on your breathing from the nose throughout the lungs.
 Thoughts will inevitably arise; notice them.
 Where did the thought come from?
 Where did the thought go?
 Return to your breath.
 Focus all of your attention on breathing. _Interrupting thoughts are good!_ Having stray thoughts during meditation/breathing practice is a perfect chance to train your mind and attention.
 Notice the thought then notice your breathing.
 Bring yourself back to the breath; every time you do it is one repetition leading to a stronger, more resilient, more focused mind.
 With 10 minutes a day, over the course of your practice you will gain deeper insight into yourself and the nature of your consciousness.

 I believe the long tradition of meditation is a method of deactivating the "human" modules of our brain.
+Meditation techniques are a systematic paths to dispelling our mental illusions.
 Each meditation practitioner noticed the drives and thoughts of their mind.
 Through attention and will we can increase or decrease the activity of brain regions.
 Think of all the drives and thoughts we have, the desire for water, food, safety, comfort, the constant chatter of our ego-driven mind, caught in the past, fear of the future, always thinking of 'I.' What is left when we silence all of this activity?
 Put another way, what is always there in your mind when we feel and think anything?

 We are a swirl of living matter.
 We came from nothing and will return to nothing.
 What if we currently are nothing?
 When we think of ourselves an organic neural network returns a perception.
 What happens when we deactivate that neural network and look "beyond" it?
 Much like analyzing an artificial neural network one layer at a time, we can mentally peel back the layers of our mind momentarily.
 At the core of self, we see _nothing_.
 The core is an empty space surrounded by structure.
 We are a hole.
 We are defined by what surrounds the hole.